suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ## Payload Integrity Validation

-This sub-section provides a guideline to decide how to validate the integrity of the payloads with the SUIT manifest.
+This subsection offers guidelines for validating the integrity of payloads within the SUIT manifest.
+The decision tree in {{payload-integrity-decision-tree}}
-{{payload-integrity-decision-tree}} illustrates a decision tree to decide how to establish payload integrity.
+illustrates the process for establishing payload integrity.

 ~~~ aasvg
 +------------------------------------------------+